Journal Home Peer-Review Process

 Peer-Review Process

-* Each manuscript submitted to Eastern Medical College Journal (EMCJ) undergoes a peer-review process.
+• Each manuscript submitted to Eastern Medical College Journal (Eastern Med Coll J) undergoes a peer-review process.

-* The manuscript is primarily screened by the EMCJ editorial board.
+• The manuscript is primarily screened by the EMCJ editorial board.
 During this process, the manuscript is checked for grammatical errors, journal style, any competing interest and plagiarism.
-According to the International Committee of Medical Journal Editors (ICMJE) less than 20% of plagiarism is accepted for submitted manuscript.

-* Once all reviews have been received reviewers’ comments are then sent to the corresponding author by Editor-in-Chief for necessary actions & responses and request to corresponding author to send the corrected manuscript within a week to EMCJ.
+• Once all reviews are received, reviewers’ comments are sent to the corresponding author by the Editor-in-Chief or Editor, requesting necessary corrections.
+Authors are asked to submit the revised manuscript within one week.

-* All the accepted manuscript will go through copyediting, typesetting, figure sizing & placement, correcting revision (from corrected manuscript) and lastly issue assignment.
+• All the accepted manuscript undergoes copyediting, typesetting, figure sizing & placement, and final proofreading before issue assignment.

-* Withdraw after acceptance of a manuscript is not a good publication practice since the editors and reviewers have put in so much of their valuable time and effort on your manuscript.
+• Withdraw after acceptance of a manuscript is not a good publication practice since the editors and reviewers have put in so much of their valuable time and effort on the manuscript.

 Creative Commons License